Contact Us for a Free Consultation (213) 542-0979

 Even defendants who deny certain things related to a murder charge, if they admit other things, that evidence can very effectively be used against them.

-That evidence was so effective to the prosecutor and so important to the prosecutor that they had that video subtitled for the jury and they played it in the opening statement.
+The prosecutor considered that evidence so effective and important that they subtitled the video for the jury and played it in the opening statement.

-They played it during the testimony and then they played it again in the closing argument.
+They played it during the testimony and then again in the closing argument.
 That gives you an idea of how impactful a defendant's statement is in a murder case or any criminal charge.
-That's why defense attorneys are always say, don't make a statement.
+That's why defense attorneys always say don't make a statement.

 DNA and Physical Evidence

-You're not going to have the same evidence in every single murder case.
+You won't have the same evidence in every murder case.
 But other evidence they could have could be DNA or physical evidence like fingerprints.
-There's all sorts of DNA experts who can come in.
+All sorts of DNA experts can come in.

-If there's blood, for example.
-I had a murder charge in the Van Nuys court years ago where the day that I got on the case, the prosecutor handed me something and it was basically the victim's blood was found on a boot inside my client's closet when they executed a search warrant.
+Suppose there's blood, for example.
+I had a murder charge in the Van Nuys court years ago.
+Where the day that I got on the case, the prosecutor handed me something, and it was the victim's blood found on a boot inside my client's closet when they executed a search warrant.
 That's evidence.
 That's an example.
 They're trying to build a chain of evidence in a murder case.

-A lot of times they don't have murders on video where you can just see the person who shoots him and that's it.
-There's no argument about it unless there's some sort of self-defense claim.
+A lot of times, they don't have murders on video where you can just see the person who shoots him, and that's it.
+There's no argument about it unless there's some self-defense claim.

-But, they usually don't have that, so they're going to have to prove the case in a different way.
-They don' t have to have every single murder case on video.
-They're going to have to have a chain of evidence that after the jury looks at it leads to the conclusion that the defendant is the one that committed the murder.
+But they usually don't have that, so they must prove the case differently.
+They don't have to have every single murder case on video.
+They're going to have to have a chain of evidence that, after the jury looks at it, leads to the conclusion that the defendant is the one who committed the murder.

 How is Phone Ping Evidence Used in a Murder Case?